 The sun of Chile shines on a December day!
 Featuring now the best expression of Chile.

 🍷 The Sol de Chile Gran Reserva Cabernet Sauvignon-Syrah is a gift to the taste buds.
 Coming from the Maule Valley, this wine is a good balance between smooth and tannins.
 The wine experience includes a mix between blackberry, oak and tobacco.
 A full-bodied wine yet quite smooth and light to drink.

 🍇 Viña De Aguirre produces wines that carry on the magic of Chile’s sun.
 Being a 100% family company with a strong agricultural tradition, the vineyard has the following pillars trust, responsibility, respect for the environment and teamwork.
 The vineyards are located in Villa Alegre, in the heart of the Maule Valley, one of the iconic wine regions in Chile.

 💡 The Maule Valley was one of the first areas in Chile where vines were planted.
 According to history, the start of the viticulture there dated from the colonisation time.
-The valley is known for massive wine production, however after recent technology investments the region also features premiun wines and increasing quality production.
+The valley is known for massive wine production; however, the region also features premium wines and increasing quality production after recent technology investments.

-🍽 I would personally pair this wine with a good conversation in a romantic date, no need for more!
-But if you insist… then a nice lamb or chicken dish will make wonders.
+🍽 I would personally pair this wine with a good conversation on a romantic date.
+No need for more!
+But if you insist… then a nice lamb or chicken dish will do wonders.

 Kiezwein redwine from Weinmanufaktur Berlin

 Celebrating Christmas with German wine and a quite personal story!
 Christmas Eve arrives with the German wine that responsible for making me fall in love.